osvfelices/pulse/docs/pages/index.md

 # Pulse Language

-**A modern programming language with fine-grained reactivity and Go-style concurrency**
+A programming language with reactivity and concurrency features.

 ## Overview

-Pulse is an independent programming language designed for reactive and concurrent computing.
-It features its own lexer, parser, runtime, and standard library, completely separate from JavaScript engines or Node.js.
+Pulse is a programming language with its own lexer, parser, runtime, and standard library.
+It's separate from JavaScript engines but compiles to JavaScript as a target.

-While Pulse syntax draws inspiration from JavaScript for familiarity, it implements distinct semantics with native support for signal-based reactivity and CSP-style concurrency as first-class language primitives.
-Pulse compiles to JavaScript as a compilation target (similar to how TypeScript, Kotlin, or Dart compile to JS), but it is not a JavaScript library or framework.
+The syntax is similar to JavaScript for familiarity, but Pulse has built-in support for signal-based reactivity and CSP-style concurrency as language features.

 ## Key Features

-### Fine-Grained Reactivity
+### Reactivity

-Pulse includes a built-in reactive system with signals, computed values, and effects.
-Achieve over 1.4 million updates per second with deterministic, glitch-free reactivity.
+Pulse includes a reactive system with signals, computed values, and effects.

 ```pulse
 import { signal, effect, computed } from 'std/reactive'